If you’re starting or expanding your business you may need to obtain finance.

 - Family or friends — may offer you money as a loan.
 To avoid misunderstanding it is important to have a formal written agreement specifying the terms of the loan, repayment requirements and terms of interest.
 Seek legal advice to draw up the loan agreement.

-The main sources of equity finance are:
+Sources of equity finance

 - Personal finances — self funding your business from personal savings or sale of personal assets.